conpierce8/LockinController/README.md

     ```

     Note that the LockinController source code contains a folder named `python`; this
     should be the last folder that you include in the path.
+For mamba users, note that
+    as of version 1.5.3, mamba does not support the `develop` command, so you must use
+    conda for this step.

 To test your installation, start a Python interpreter by and enter the statement: